Bristol pound: Using the Bristol Pound

 The Bristol pound was the second local scheme (after the Brixton pound) to be able to accept electronic payments in the UK.
-This allows, for example, participating small businesses to accept payments by SMS, without needing to pay for and install a credit card machine.
+This allowed, for example, participating small businesses to accept payments by SMS, without needing to pay for and install a credit card machine.
 The businesses were latterly charged 1% of the amount billed for payments made by SMS, a similar or sometimes reduced rate than with credit or debit cards, or PayPal (3%).
-Payments can also be made online, with the recipient of each payment charged at a rate of 1%, capped at 95p per transaction.
+Payments could also be made online, with the recipient of each payment charged at a rate of 1%, capped at 95p per transaction.

 Legality

-Every paper £B is backed up by £1 sterling deposited at Bristol Credit Union.
-The Bristol pound is not legal tender, and participation is therefore voluntary.
-The directors of the scheme cannot prevent national and multinational companies accepting paper £Bs, but can decide, based on the Rules of Membership, whether a business is permitted to open a Bristol pound account and trade electronically.
+Every paper £B was backed up by £1 sterling deposited at Bristol Credit Union.
+The Bristol pound was not legal tender, and participation was therefore voluntary.
+The directors of the scheme could not prevent national and multinational companies accepting paper £Bs, but could decide, based on the Rules of Membership, whether a business was permitted to open a Bristol pound account and trade electronically.

-Bristol pounds can only be exchanged back into sterling via an electronic Bristol pound account.
-There is no fee for doing this.
-Paper Bristol Pounds cannot be directly exchanged back to sterling unless first deposited into an electronic account.
-Technically, the notes are vouchers and the first issue of the paper Bristol pounds also have an expiry date (30 September 2015).
-The Bank of England acknowledges the existence and role of local currencies.
+Bristol pounds could only be exchanged back into sterling via an electronic Bristol pound account.
+There was no fee for doing this.
+Paper Bristol Pounds could not be directly exchanged back to sterling unless first deposited into an electronic account.
+Technically, the notes were vouchers and the first issue of the paper Bristol pounds also had an expiry date (30 September 2015).
+The Bank of England acknowledged the existence and role of local currencies.

-Awards
+Legacy

-Bristol pound contributed to Bristol being awarded the title of European Green Capital 2015.
+The Bristol Pound contributed to Bristol's designation as the European Green Capital in 2015.
+Despite its closure, its impact is documented in the book Value Beyond Money by Diana Finch, published in August 2024, which explores the currency's role in redefining economic value.
+The Bristol Pound Legacy website offers resources for local currency projects and sells souvenirs.